SSPH+ Annual Meeting 2025

 15:00-15:30COFFEE BREAK - 30'

-Keynote/Moderation: Sebastian Mader, Annette Fahr (Federal Office of Public Health, FOPH)
+Keynote/Moderation: Sebastian Mader, Annette Fahr (FOPH)

-Keynote/Moderation: Claudio Bassetti (University of Bern)
+Keynote/Moderation: Claudio Bassetti (UNIBE)

 E117:00-18:00Career Speed Dating EventThis session takes place in parallel to session E. Open the door to the professional world today.
 Learn how others have shaped their careers after graduation and what drives them in their professional lives today.
 In a "speed dating" format, you will discover various career options available to you and you will have the opportunity to exchange and discuss on all things relating to next steps in career development.Audience: PhD students and Post-docs